crazyoptimist/crazyoptimist-github-io/content/posts/gpg-key-in-git-get-verified-your-every-commits.md

 ```bash
 gpg --version
 ```
-Allow me assume that you are on version 2.1.17 or greater.
+Allow me to assume that you are on version 2.1.17 or greater.
 Use this command to generate a GPG key:
 ```bash
 gpg --full-generate-key